 I followed some of the tips from those posts, discovered a few of my own. and while it was challenging, it is possible to spray paint resin wicker successfully.

 Some of the items below are affiliate links.
-If you purchase any of these products through the links, there is no extra charge to you; however, I do receive a small commission, that way I can continue to provide you with helpful content.
+If you purchase any of these products through the links, there is no extra charge to you; however, I may receive a small commission.
 Read full disclosure, here.

 Spray painting resin wicker chairs